 When designing or renovating your home, it’s important to consider eco friendly house plans to try and play your part in reducing your carbon footprint.
-To help you on your way, we’ll be exploring the below questions:

 In response to global warming, the UK Government passed a law to be net-zero emissions by 2050, with the desire of a green revolution.
 This law is the most ambitious to be set in the world and focuses on reducing any climate change impact.
 So, how can you help?
 By working towards achieving a zero carbon house.